insure logo

 “Be aware [that] even if it’s not your pet, you may be sued if a guest is bitten because you knew or should have known of the pet’s propensity to bite,” says Darras.

-Do I need renters insurance if I move in with my partner?
+Do I need renters insurance if I move in with someone who owns their home?

 If you are moving in with someone who has a homeowners policy and you are not married, you must get your own renters insurance policy.
 This is because the homeowners policy will only cover their home and belongings in the event of a disaster or theft, not your belongings.
 Your renters insurance policy will provide insurance coverage for your property and belongings in the event of a disaster, theft, fire, or other unfortunate incidents.